Land Rover Discovery: Discovery 3 / LR3 (2004–2009)

 The LR3 features full independent suspension (FIS).
 Like the Range Rover L322, this is an air suspension system, enabling ride-height adjustment by simply pumping up or deflating the air bags.
-The vehicle can be raised to provide ground clearance when off-road, but lowered at high speeds to improve handling.
+The vehicle can be raised to provide ground clearance when off-road, but automatically lowered at high speeds to improve handling, and manually lowered when stationary to make entry to and exit from the vehicle easier.
 Land Rover developed 'cross-linked' air suspension.
 When needed, the suspension mimics the action of a beam axle (as one wheel drops, the other rises).
 If the chassis of the vehicle contacts the ground when the suspension was at its 'off-road' height, the system senses the reduction in load on the air springs and raises the vehicle an extra inch.
 In the UK and European markets, a coil-spring independent suspension system was offered on the base model.
 This model was unique in the range by having only five seats and only being available with the 2.7-litre diesel engine.
 This model lacked the Terrain Response system.

 The engines used in the Discovery 3 were all taken from Land Rover's sister company at the time, Jaguar.
 A Ford/PSA-developed 2.7-litre, 195 hp, 440 Nm V6 diesel engine (the TdV6) was intended to be the biggest seller in Europe.
 The 2.7 L TDV6 diesel engine was offered across several trim levels including S, SE, HSE, and XS, and was regarded for its torque delivery and efficiency compared with earlier V8 petrol units.
 In the United Kingdom, a substantial aftermarket industry developed to supply reconditioned and remanufactured TDV6 engines, reflecting ongoing demand for replacement units compatible with the Discovery 3’s various trims and configurations.

 For the US market and as the high-performance option elsewhere, a 4.4-litre petrol V8 of 300 hp was chosen.
 A 216 hp 4.0-litre SOHC Ford V6 petrol engine was available in North America and Australia.

 The gearboxes on the Discovery 3 were also all-new.
 For the diesel engine, a six-speed manual transmission was standard.
 As an option, and as standard on the V8 engine, a six-speed automatic transmission was available.
 Both came with a two-speed transfer box and permanent four-wheel-drive.
 A computer controlled progressively locking central differential ensured traction was retained in tough conditions.
 A similar differential was available on the rear axle to aid traction.